ultrazohm/ultrazohm_sw/docs/source/mpsoc/framework/ParameterID/general_information/general_information.rst

 The individual ``ID-states`` are completely independent of each other.
 They only directly communicate with the ``ControlState``.
 The :ref:`uz_ParameterID_Data_t struct<uz_ParameterID_Data_struct>` is used to communicate with the ParameterID.
 It includes all necessary in- and outputs.

+On top of that the ``ID-states`` inside the ParameterID are separated into two different groups:

+* OfflineID states

+    OfflineID states represents identification stateflows, which are to be used before the general operation of the motor is started.
+    They can not be executed in parallel to the general motor operation, because they take active control of the machine.
+    They, for example, tell the external control-algorithm which reference currents or speeds it is supposed to target.
+    Thus only one OfflineID-state can be active at the same time.

+* OnlineID states

+    OnlineID states represents identification stateflows, which are used during the general operation of the motor.
+    They are designed as an observer of some sorts of the machine.
+    This means, they use all existing measurement during normal operation and identify their parameters this way.
+    They therefore don't have to actively control the machine.
+Thus they can operate parallel to the general operation of the motor.

 .. _PID_signalflow:

 Signalflow in the ParameterID